COMP122/comp122-f22/assembly_programming/notes_11_14.md

       - Review of binary32 encoding format
       - subroutine overview:  "encode_binary32"
         * Example: Theoretical Input
-          - "+ 1.1 0100 1110 0001  x2^  - 10 1001"
+          - "+ 1.1 0100 1110 0001  x2^ - 10 1001 (-41)"

         * Example: Actual Inputs:
-          -   '+'  "2# 1 1 0100 1110 0001"  "x2^"   '-'    "41"
+          - Breakdown of   '+'  "2# 1 1 0100 1110 0001"  "x2^"   '-'    "2# 10 1001"
-          - ( '+', 0x34E0, '-', 41)
+          - ( '+', 0x34E1, '-', 0x29)

         * Prototype:  encode_binary32( sign, num, expon_sign, expon )
         * Formal Parameters:
-          - a0: sign -- an ASCII charactor
+          - a0: sign -- an ASCII character
-          - a1: num (representing in total:  1.\<mantissa\>)
+          - a1: number (representing, in total,:  1.\<mantissa\>)
           - a2: expon_sign -- an ASCII character
           - a3: exponent (unbiased)
           - v0: the encoded binary32 value

         * Algorithm:
-          1. demarshal your input arguments
+          1. Demarshal your input arguments
-          1. decode and then encode the sign
+          1. Decode and then encode the sign
+          1. Obtain the mantissa, by left-justifying the number while dropping the leading 1
-          1. reposition the number to drop the leading 1, and left justify the mantissa
+             - shift the number to the left the appropriate number of positions
-             - use the 'position_of_msb' macro to determine
+             - use the `position_of_msb` macro to determine this number
-             - shift the number to the left, while also dropping the leading 1

-          1. decode the sign of the exponent and then re-encode the exponent
+          1. Decode the sign of the exponent and then re-encode the exponent
-          1. add the bias to the exponent
+          1. Add the bias to the exponent
-          1. shift the pieces into place
+          1. Shift the pieces into place: sign, exponent, mantissa
-          1. merge the pieces together
+          1. Merge the pieces together
-          1. call print_t to print the value
+          1. Call `print_t` to print the value as a bit"t" string
-          1. marshal your output arg
+          1. Marshal your output arguments
-          1. return
-             - \# this will cause an interrupt
-             - ignore for now
+          1. Return from the subroutine `jr $ra`
+             - Note, as explained in class, the return will when using MARS -- that is Okay

       - Final spec to be provided later
         * Above is Phase 1